nicoverbruggen/phpmon/README.md

 <summary><strong>The app has crashed!</strong></summary>

 Please get in touch and open an issue.
 PHP Monitor shouldn't crash... (unless you are actually removing PHP *while* the app is running, that’s considered normal behaviour!)

+If you would like to report a crash, please include the associated **log files** so I can find out what exactly went wrong.

+To find the logs, take a look in `~/Library/Logs/DiagnosticReports` (in Finder) and see if there's any (log) files that start with "PHP Monitor".

 </details>